Discover the Top Trails in São Miguel Island, Faial & Pico

 The amazing thing is that — thanks to the unique volcanic origins of the Azores Islands — this heavenly enclave has naturally created an almost otherworldly — and absolutely serene — setting for visitors to come away from it all and be surrounded by nothing but stunning and vibrant scenery as far as the eye can see.
 And did we mention that walking in the Azores is among the most popular of all of the activities the archipelago affords?
 It makes perfect sense with such extreme beauty abounding everywhere.
 And the best part is that — be it a long, hard hike or a casual wander in the great outdoors — you can find an Azores trail to suit your exact desires and fitness level.

-Based on this information, it is no surprise that more and more travellers are beginning to seek out more Azores' information as they dream and plan their ideal Azores walking holidays now that travel is once again resuming.
-We are often asked what is the best Azores island for hiking, and we honestly have to admit that no matter which island you choose to visit, whether it be Pico, São Miguel, Terceira, Corvo, Graciosa or beyond, you’ll always be surrounded by some of the world’s most beautiful landscapes, as well as the vast blue Atlantic Ocean.
+Based on this information, it is no surprise that more and more travelers are beginning to seek out more Azores' information as they dream and plan their ideal Azores walking holidays.
+We are often asked what is the best Azores island for hiking, and we honestly have to admit that no matter which island you choose to visit, whether it be Pico, São Miguel, Terceira, Corvo, Graciosa, or beyond, you’ll always be surrounded by some of the world’s most beautiful landscapes, as well as the vast blue Atlantic Ocean.

 The Azores' Faial Island Is A Heavenly Haven for Hiking Adventures